satishk01/Openflux/TEMPLATE_FEATURE_README.md

 ```
 Example Template:
-- Use TypeScript with strict mode enabled
+- Use serverless architecture with AWS Lambda functions
-- Follow clean architecture patterns with separate layers for domain, application, and infrastructure
+- Follow microservices pattern with separate services for each domain
-- Implement repository pattern for data access
+- Use DynamoDB for data persistence with proper table design
-- Use dependency injection for service management
+- Implement RESTful API design with consistent endpoint patterns
-- Write unit tests using Jest framework
+- Follow test-driven development with comprehensive unit and integration tests
-- Follow RESTful API design principles
+- Use proper error handling with standardized error response formats
-- Use async/await for asynchronous operations
+- Implement authentication and authorization for secure access
-- Implement proper error handling with custom exception classes
+- Follow performance best practices for scalable solutions
 ```

 3. The system will validate your template and provide feedback